-- B.S.
+B.S.
 Economics & International Affairs (EIA)

 In cooperation with the Sam Nunn School of International Affairs, we offer a specialized Bachelor of Science in Economics and International Affairs, focusing on the most pressing issues in our global, interdependent, and multicultural environment.

-- B.S.
+B.S.
 Global Economics & Modern Languages (GEML)

-In cooperation with the School of Modern Languages, we offer a specialized Bachelor of Science in Global Economics and Modern Languages, providing the unique set of economic and language training that multinational companies desire.
+In cooperation with the School of Modern Languages, we offer a specialized Bachelor of Science in Global Economics and Modern Languages, providing a unique set of economic and language training that multinational companies desire.

-- Minor in Economics
+Minor in Economics

-Our Minor in Economics is open to undergraduate students from any discipline and may include coursework in a wide variety of areas.
+Our minor in Economics is open to undergraduate students from any discipline and may include coursework in a wide variety of areas.